LLMNR Poisoning

 Detect: How can I detect the attack?

-In order to detect an attacker in the network, tools are available which send targeted LLMNR requests for non-existent resources into the network.
-If you receive responses to these requests, there is an attacker in the network waiting for LLMNR requests.
+In order to detect an attacker in the network, there are tools that send targeted LLMNR requests for non-existent resources into the network.
+If you now receive answers to these requests, there is an attacker in the network who is waiting for LLMNR requests.

 If you have configured the GPO as recommended, it is worth monitoring traffic on UDP 5355 to check.

-In the course of this, you will also see whether there were problems with the implementation of the GPO, or whether new systems may not have been configured according to this new standard.
-If you take this into account, you will have permanently closed an attack vector in the optimum case.
+This will also help you see whether there were any problems implementing the GPO or whether new systems may not have been configured according to this new standard.
+If you take this into account, you will ideally have permanently closed an attack vector.

-To actively detect an attacker on the network, tools such as Respounder, Conveigh or HoneyCreds can be used for this purpose.
-Respounder is used here as an example:
+To actively detect an attacker in the network, tools such as: Responder, Conveigh or HoneyCreds be used.
+Here using Respounder as an example:

 Screenshot